-The University Graduate School (UGS) sets the polices and oversees their implementation in graduate programs regarding admission, enrollment, graduation, financial assistance etc. Most of the deadlines that are important for you graduate study are set by the UGS.
-The students are strongly recommended to check the UGS website for the policies, forms, and deadlines for their graduate study:
+The University Graduate School (UGS) sets the polices and oversees their implementation in graduate programs regarding admission, enrollment, graduation, financial assistance etc. Most of the deadlines that are important for your graduate study are set by the UGS.
+In addition, forms that require College's approval are due 1 week before the UGS deadline, and the Department's deadline is 2 business days before the College's deadline.
+It is strongly recommended that students check the UGS website for the policies, forms, and deadlines for their graduate study: